US2002/CRUD_REST_API/README.md

 # Spring Boot REST API Example

 This is a Spring Boot application that demonstrates a simple REST API for managing user data.
+** Server is Live on ** : https://crud-rest-api-gh0x.onrender.com
+Can access various endpoints using this URL

 ## Table of Contents